Asbestosis

 Asbestosis Diagnosis

-To make a diagnosis of asbestosis, doctors will take note of your symptoms and ask if you were ever exposed to asbestos.
+To diagnose asbestosis, doctors will take note of your symptoms and ask if you were ever exposed to asbestos.
+Doctor using a stethoscope on a patient

-If doctors suspect you have asbestosis at this stage, they’ll likely take a chest X-ray or a computed tomography (CT) scan to look for abnormalities in the lungs.
+Next, they'll likely take a chest X-ray or a computed tomography (CT) scan to look for problems in your lungs.

-A pulmonary (lung) function test may also be performed.
-This test can help determine how well your lungs work.
+A pulmonary (lung) function test may also be used to determine how well your lungs work.

 Asbestosis Prognosis

 The expected outcome, or prognosis, of asbestosis is poor.
-According to a 2020 report from researchers at Punjab Medical College, patients with asbestosis typically live for 4 years or less following their diagnosis.
+According to the U.S. National Library of Medicine, patients with asbestosis typically live for 4 years or less following their diagnosis.

-Asbestosis has a poor prognosis for 2 main reasons:
+Asbestosis has a poor prognosis since there is:

 • No cure: At this time, there is no cure for asbestosis.
 The impaired lung function caused by asbestosis is irreversible once it has started.